Stats & Info about Schweitzer

 Terrain Parks: 3 including Stomping Grounds, Southside Progression Park and the Terrain Garden

-Lifts: One high-speed six-pack named Stella; Two high-speed quads; one triple chairlift; three double chairlifts; 1 T-Bar; 1 conveyor lift
+Lifts: 10 including one high-speed six-pack named Stella; three high-speed quads; two triple chairlifts; three double chairlifts; 1 T-Bar; 1 conveyor lift

 Twilight Skiing: The Basin Express and Musical Chairs from 3 to 7 pm.
 For twilight skiing dates, visit the Twilight Skiing page.